joakim/calendar/FAQ.md

 There is also an astronomical reason for preferring the northward equinox over other reference points, [as explained by Simon Cassidy](https://www.hermetic.ch/cal_stud/cassidy/howlong.htm).

-### Is the calendar secular?
-Religious?

-Neither.
-It is absolutely neutral to this question.
-While not recommended, it is possible to ignore the proposed 9-day "week" and Human Era epoch, opting to retain the traditional 7-day week and Anno Domini epoch of the Gregorian calendar.

-By being tied to the northward equinox, the calendar can be both scientifically precise and religiously relevant.

 ### Why 8 "months" and 9-day "weeks"?

 To answer this, one should first answer the question "Why 12 months and 7-day weeks?", the common division of the year in many calendars.
 The first calendars were lunar calendars, tracking the easily observed phases of the Moon.
 A full lunar cycle is just under 30 days (29.53 days on average).
 Over time, our attention turned to the stars and the Sun, as our understanding of astronomy grew.
 Eventually, agriculture and trade brought the need for a calendar that better followed the seasons.
-The Egyptian solar calendar was the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
+The Egyptian solar calendar is thought to be the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
 Still, it divided the solar year into 12 months of 30 days – maybe to ease the transition from the lunar calendar?
 The 7-day week is harder to explain.
 We know the number 7 held a special significance to the Babylonians and Sumerians.
 Maybe it represented the 5 visible celestial bodies plus the Sun and the Moon?

 Being a purely solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
 Nor does it try to unify the 7-day week with the calendar year.
 By not being tied to such constraints, one can achieve advantages not possible in traditional calendars.